lucianmachado/sails-oracle-database/README.md

 - Populate find request (Joins).
 - Create, modify and delete automatically DB tables (Alter mode).

+Notice:

+- The automatic addition of new collumns for existing tables is not working properly yet.
+- Autoincrement for a primary key is not implemented automatically when a table is created.
+You must do it manually for the moment.

 ToDo List:

 - Insert request.